birth-outcomes/birth_outcomes_summary/_sources/our_study/3_examples_risk.md.txt

     * (ii) Neonatal resuscitation by intubation and positive pressure ventilation - as its a major intervention requiring expert input, particularly relevant for MSAF
     * (iii) Perinatal death - as its the most important outcome to avoid

-Method: Exclusion of mothers who delivery by caesarean (i.e. only include vaginal deliveries) - as when included, emergency caesarean is a "major effect modifier and itself associated significantly with different maternal and labour risk factors"
+Method: **Exclusion of mothers who delivery by caesarean** (i.e. only include vaginal deliveries) - as when included, emergency caesarean is a "major effect modifier and itself associated significantly with different maternal and labour risk factors"

+## Syngelaki et al. 2022

+Study: Competing-risks model for pre-eclampsia and adverse pregnancy outcomes. [[Syngelaki et al. 2022]](https://doi.org/10.1002/uog.26036)

+Aim: Estimate risk of delivery with pre-eclampsia

+Methods: Competing-risks model, looking at incidence and relative risk of adverse outcomes in patient groups stratified by estimated risk of delivery with PE.

+Delivery by elective or emergency **caesarean section is an outcome** - alongside pre-eclampsia, gestational hypertension, small-for-gestational-age, stillbirth, neonatal death and neonatal unit admission for at least 48 hours.

+There is another paper that is quite relevant to this - [[Wright et al. 2020]](https://doi.org/10.1016/j.ajog.2019.11.1247) - The competing risk approach for prediction of preeclampsia

+## Other studies

-## Williams et al. 2018
+### Williams et al. 2018

 Study: Directed acyclic graphs: a tool for causal studies in paediatrics. [[Williams et al. 2018]](https://doi.org/10.1038/s41390-018-0071-3)